Steem-FOSSbot/steem-fossbot-voter/README.md

 Full documentation is [available here](/docs/index.md).

+## Project goal

+The goal of this project is to bring a high quality and fully customisable bot to anyone who is willing to put in the time to set up a simple server and make their own customisations.

+For more information, see the [discussion doc page](/docs/discussion.md).

 ## What is this?

 _Voter_ is a bot for Steem which decides which posts to vote for and casts vote on behalf of a registered user.
 It is built as a Node.js server and intended for deployment on Heroku, with other installation options planned.